intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 ```

 ### **Limitations**
-We have tested the model loading functionality with some standard [Keras applications](https://faroit.github.io/keras-docs/1.2.2/applications/) and [examples](https://github.com/fchollet/keras/tree/1.2.2/examples).
+We have tested the model loading functionality with several standard [Keras applications](https://faroit.github.io/keras-docs/1.2.2/applications/) and [examples](https://github.com/fchollet/keras/tree/1.2.2/examples).

-There still exist some arguments for Keras layers that are not supported in BigDL for now.
-We haven't supported self-defined Keras layers, but one can still define your customized layer converter and weight converter method for new layers if you wish.
+However, there still exist some arguments for Keras layers that are not supported in BigDL for now.
+Also we haven't supported self-defined Keras layers, but one can still define your customized layer converter and weight converter method for new layers if you wish.

-In our future work, we will continue add functionality and better support running Keras on BigDL.
+In our future work, we will continue to add functionality and better support running Keras on BigDL.